 Woodford Valley Church of England Aided School offers a distinctive mix, a clear Christian ethos, small-school familiarity, and Key Stage 2 results that compare strongly with England averages.
 It suits families who want a village-scale primary where values and worship are part of daily identity, and where academic expectations are high without looking like a narrow exam focus.
 The main constraint is admission, particularly for applicants without catchment, sibling, or faith-based priority.

-Yes, the school combines strong Key Stage 2 outcomes with positive external evaluation.
-In the most recent published results, 96% reached the expected standard in reading, writing and mathematics, compared with an England average of 62%, and 46% achieved the higher standard compared with 8% in England.
+Yes, the school combines positive Key Stage 2 outcomes with positive external evaluation.
+In the current dataset, 80% reached the expected standard in reading, writing and mathematics combined, and 20% achieved the higher standard.

 The school operates a defined catchment area referenced in its admissions arrangements, and it also publishes a catchment map via its admissions information.
 Where the school is oversubscribed, catchment is used alongside sibling priority and other criteria, with distance used as a tie-breaker.